 FIV cannot be passed on to humans or other species.

-How do Cats infect themselves with FIV?
+How do cats infect themselves with FIV?
 FIV is mainly passed on by bites.
-Here a few explanations: "The virus is tranmitted via saliva.
+Here a few explanations: "The virus is transmitted via saliva.
 Therefore bites are the main mode of transmission, when the infected saliva comes into direct contact with the blood of the still healthy cat " source: petsnature.de "Cats who are in the static phase of a infection only excrete a minimum of virus in their saliva.
 Therefore infection via [shared] food dishes can be more or less ruled out." source: laboklin.de The FIV virus is predominantly transmitted via bites ( usually during territorial fights or also via the neck bite during mating). far more rare is infection of kittens during birth or via the milk of an infected mother.
 Outside of a cat the virus is extremely volatile, it can hardly survive under normal conditions, which means that during peaceful cohabitation of several cats infection is most unlikely. source: respektiere.com "Transmission of the FIV-infection amongst well adjusted animals is improbable, as well socialized cats do not fight each other and bite wounds therefore do not occur.
 In cat colonies the co-existence of individual FIV positive cats with FIV negative cats was monitored over many years without any occurrence of new infection.
 FIV is emitted via the saliva of an infected cat, however, it immediately loses infectivity when exposed to the outside world." source:virbac.de The author would like to clarify that her FIV positive cats did not infect each other, but were adopted in the clear knowledge of their condition.

-Is there any vaccine against FIV?
+Is there a vaccine against FIV?
 No. Apparently there is an authorised vaccine in the US, but the results are not convincing.
 According to vets in Switzerland there seems to be little hope of FIV vaccinations in the foreseeable future.

 Opportunistic infection: With advanced immune deficiency the succeptibility for certain pathogens increases, which do not present a problem to FIV negative cats .
 These could be viruses or fungal pathogens.

 FIV cats can reach a ripe old age and die of a cause completely unrelated to FIV.
 FIV is NOT a death sentence.

-Can FIV be treated?
+Can an FIV cat be treated?
 Expert opinions differ here.
-Some vets recommend to support the immune system of FIV positive cats, others strongly advise against exactly this as there are indications that stimulation of the immune system may cause progession of the FIV infection.
-The author's clinic advises to leave the immune system of FIV positive cats as much as possible undisturbed ( let sleeping dogs lie).
-The author does not give immune-strengthening medication to her FIV positive cats and did not have them vaccinated afterr their first basic immunisation.
-So far no problems related to FIV were encounterd.
-Important:
+Some vets recommend to support the immune system of FIV positive Cats, others strongly advise against exactly this as there are indications that stimulation of the immune system may cause progression of the FIV infection.
+The author's clinic advises to leave the immune system of FIV positive Cats as much as possible undisturbed ( let sleeping dogs lie).
+The author does not give immune-strengthening medication to her FIV positive Cats and did not have them vaccinated after their first basic immunisation.
+So far no problems related to FIV were encountered.

-The author quotes the case of one of her FIV positive cats Mathilde who coped with and completely recovered from a lung operation and a heart operation as well as a cortisone therapy.
+Under no circumstances any therapy should be ruled out only because a Cat is FIV positive and its immune system supposedly is not up to it.
+The author quotes the case of one of her FIV positive Cats Mathilde who coped with and completely recovered from a lung operation and a heart operation as well as a cortisone/steroid therapy.
 When she died at the age of 14 the cause of her death was not FIV .